 Mary Ann Zimmer: Scripture, social justice, spirituality, religious education.
 Published: Distance & Blended Learning in Asia by Colin Latchem & Insung Jung.
 Published: Universal Design in Higher Education: From Principles to Practice, edited by Sheryl E. Burgstahler & Rebecca C. Cory

-Phyllis Black: Ethical issues in social work practice & education, genetics, grade inflation, curriculum development
+Phyllis Black: Ethical issues in social work practice & education, genetics, grade inflation, curriculum development, grade inflation & teaching research.

 Stephen Burke: Faith-based organizations and implications for social work education; economic safety-net issues